Black hole starship

-In astronautics, a black hole starship is the theoretical concept of a starship capable of interstellar travel using a black hole as an energy source for spacecraft propulsion.
+In astronautics, a black hole starship is the suggestion that an artificial black hole could be used for spacecraft propulsion in a starship capable of interstellar travel.
 The concept was first discussed in science fiction, notably in the book Imperial Earth by Arthur C. Clarke, and in the work of Charles Sheffield, in which energy extracted from a Kerr–Newman black hole is described as powering the rocket engines in the story "Killing Vector" (1978).

-In a more detailed analysis, a proposal to create an artificial black hole and using a parabolic reflector to reflect its Hawking radiation was discussed in 2009 by Louis Crane and Shawn Westmoreland.
+A proposal to create an artificial black hole and using a parabolic reflector to reflect its Hawking radiation was discussed in 2009 by Louis Crane and Shawn Westmoreland.
 Their conclusion was that it was on the edge of possibility, but that quantum gravity effects that are presently unknown will either make it easier, or make it impossible.
-Similar concepts were also sketched out by Alexander Bolonkin.
+Investigation of the quantum gravity effects show it is not possible to create a black hole from light alone.

-Advantages
+Conceptual starship

-Although beyond current technological capabilities, a black hole starship offers some advantages compared to other possible methods.
-For example, in nuclear fusion or fission, only a small proportion of the mass is converted into energy, so enormous quantities of material would be needed.
-Thus, a nuclear starship would greatly deplete Earth of fissile and fusile material.
-One possibility is antimatter, but the manufacturing of antimatter is hugely energy-inefficient, and antimatter is difficult to contain.
-The Crane and Westmoreland paper states:
+One concept for a black hole starship creates a Kugelblitz, a small synthetic black hole from intense converging gamma rays, then intercepts the Hawking radiation from the black hole only in the direction of flight with a tungsten Dyson hemisphere.
+The spaceship pushes the black hole from behind, using particle beams.

 Criteria

-According to the authors, a black hole to be used in space travel needs to meet five criteria:
+For a black hole to be used in space travel it must meet five criteria: